PHANTOM-op/hh/Commands.md

 ### `>>unignore <role | channel>`
 Removes a role or channel from the ignore list.
 See [[Ignoring Roles and Channels]] for more info.

+## 📜 Tools Commands
+These commands provide other useful tools for moderation and server management.

+### `>>dehoist [symbol]`
+Modifies the nickname of any user using a symbol (such as `!`) to put their name at the top of the member list.
+By default, this will dehoist any member with names starting with symbols from `!` to `/`.

+### `>>inviteprune [max uses]`
+Deletes any invites with uses less than or equal to the provided number.
+By default, this will prune invites with 0 or 1 uses.